 Micro organic growth is therefore now more likely to occur in hydraulic and lubricating oil systems than before.

 For this reason, IKM Ocean Team recommends increased focus on follow-up and maintenance of oil quality.
 Shorter intervals between preventive oil-care maintenance is required and can provide considerable savings in the long run.
-IKM Ocean Team has vast experience in bacterial clean-up and to remove micro organic growth, not only from hydraulic and lubricating oil systems but also from diesel fuel systems and process systems on marine vessels and offshore applications.
+IKM Ocean Team have vast experience in bacterial clean-up and removal of micro organic growth, not only from hydraulic and lubricating oil systems but also from diesel fuel systems and process systems on marine vessels and offshore applications.